 7. Create a Waterpark for the Kids

 You don’t have to have a pool to get the satisfaction of a swimsuit day in the backyard!
-Summer is the best time to use the backyard, and by grabbing a couple of sprinklers, a slip and slide, and some water balloons, you can make full use of it.
+Summer is the best time to use the backyard, and by grabbing a couple of sprinklers, a slip-and-slide, and some water balloons, you can make full use of it.
 Pools are expensive, but you don’t have to have one to enjoy the backyard.

 8. A DIY Outdoor Bar

 Not every backyard bar needs to be big and flashy.
 It’s often better that your backyard bar isn’t too overwhelming!
 Grab a bar cart or an easy-to-move shelving set, and start bartending at your next event!
 All you have to do is grab a couple of buckets of ice and your favorite drinks, and you can get started with a backyard bar of your own.
-Your friends can bring the boombox, and then you’ve got a certified backyard party!
+Your friends can bring the boombox, helium balloons, and then you’ve got a certified backyard party!

 9. Birdbath Fairy Garden